dasher-project/dasher-captivewebview/Keyboard/foriOS/readme.md

 =======================
 This directory is for the proof-of-concept custom keyboard for iOS.

+The latest versions with which the app and keyboard have been tested are

+-   14.0.1 Xcode.
+-   15.6.7 iOS.
+-   15.7 iPadOS.

 Notes
 =====
 -   The iOS project has a workspace.
 This means that you should in general